Account structure

 In simple terms, an organization is a top level entity, or container, within which hubs and repositories are organized.
 They provide you with a flexible, multi-environment setup within which users can access as many environments as they need.
 You can retain distinct hubs and repositories for your different brands, sites and regions, that your users can access using a single login account.

 Organizations are created for you by Amplience.
-Our recommendation is to have one organization only, however, multiple organizations may be used.

 Organization characteristicsLink copied!